peanu77/umatter-web-dashboard/README.md

 ```bash
 npm start
 ```
+Then open the click on your [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) to run the application

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.